 To access the Assembly Wizard, first open a sequence file.
 Look to the bottom of your screen and find Assembly Wizard next to Split Workspace.
 Click Assembly Wizard > Create New Assembly.

 Select Golden Gate and press Start.

-Open your backbone sequence and click the Backbone slot.
+Open your backbone sequence and click the Backbone panel.
 You can either choose a particular selection of DNA or select specific enzyme cut sites.
 Change the restriction cut site by clicking on the Enzyme in blue.
 Press Set Fragment to set the backbone when ready.

 Rename the assembly to whatever name you desire and press Assemble at the right of the assembly wizard.